Madonna di Campiglio, Italy: Family Ski Guide

 The Honest Tradeoffs

-If this resort is not the right fit for your family, consider Passo Tonale for snow-sure altitude and glacier skiing at roughly half the daily cost.
+If this one gives you pause, consider Passo Tonale for snow-sure altitude and glacier skiing at roughly half the daily cost.

 Would we recommend Madonna di Campiglio?